 Baggini admits, “This kind of rationalistic-humanistic approach leaves many unsatisfied.”[i]
 A fundamental objection to such an approach is that it separates morality from meaning.
 Can human values really be enough to ground value?
 In response Baggini says: 1) we might say that certain people have meaningful but immoral lives; or 2) we could say that subjective meaning is a necessary but not sufficient condition for meaningful life—the life must also be moral.
 He prefers this second option.
 As to the charge that this second response is ad hoc, Baggini reminds the reader that life is meaningful only if it is worth living.
 All humans have an equal claim to a good life, and to make someone’s life go worse is a moral wrong.
 Still simply because life has to have value in itself and for the person living it “does not … mean that the only person able to judge the value is the person living the life…”[ii] Individuals may be mistaken about the value of their lives.

 Another objection to a humanistic account of meaning says that we should accept and be attuned to the mystery in life, and that the rationalistic humanistic account doesn’t do this.
 Baggini responds that this is merely a plea from those who like mystery.
 He has not said that there are no gods, or that people can’t get meaning from them; he just doesn’t think there are good reasons to believe in gods, and he finds his meaning elsewhere.
 Furthermore, there is plenty of mystery about how to have meaningful lives; discovering what is meaningful is mysterious.
 Being attuned to the fact that we are alive at all is a to be in touch with the mystery.
-In fact this is a more noble kind of mystery than believing in the mystery of gods or afterlife, for fear motivates the latter beliefs.
+In fact, this is a more noble kind of mystery than believing in the mystery of gods or afterlife, for fear motivates the latter beliefs.

-The tragedy and fragility of life suggests that love, a topic on which philosophers are notoriously silent, is the answer to the problem of human existence.
+The tragedy and fragility of life suggest that love, a topic on which philosophers are notoriously silent, is the answer to the problem of human existence.
 The desire to do good things is motivated, not by reason, but by love.
 What then of love and happiness?
 They are connected but they aren’t identical.
 Love persists thru unhappiness, and its object is the beloved.
-Love shows the value we place in authenticity, since we want to be loved for who we are.
+Love shows the value we place in authenticity since we want to be loved for who we are.
 Love provides insight into true success, the kind that makes life meaningful.
-Love requires us to seize the day, otherwise we might let it pass us by.
+Love requires us to seize the day, otherwise, we might let it pass us by.
 Love shows that we can have meaningful lives without philosophy, without a careful examination of our lives.

 Philosophy is not good at examining love or the non-rational components of human life.
-The rational-humanistic approach is not misguided however; rather, it shows the limits of our ability to understand life, and it reveals the limit and fragility of love.
+The rational-humanistic approach is not misguided, rather it shows the limits of our ability to understand life, and it reveals the limit and fragility of love.
 “Sadly, it is not true that all you need is love.
 Love, like life, is valuable, but fragile and subject to no guarantees.
 It is fraught with risk and disappointment, as well as being the source of great elation and joy.”[iii]
 In the end the humanist accepts that morality, mystery, meaning, and love exist without transcendental support.
 This is a sign of one’s ability to confront and accept the limits of life.
 “The transcendentalist’s desire for something more is understandable, but the humanist’s refusal to succumb is, I believe, a sign of her ability to confront and accept the limits of human understanding and, ultimately, human existence.”[iv]

 Baggini concludes his deflationary account of meaning by saying that the meaning of life is available to all, not only to the guardians who claim a monopoly on it.
-His view challenges the power of those who would control us, and gives us the responsibility of determining meaning for ourselves.
+His view challenges the power of those who would control us and gives us the responsibility of determining meaning for ourselves.
 But knowing about the meaning of life doesn’t provide a recipe for living it.
 It is hard to live meaningfully, it is an ongoing project, and one is never finished with the task.
 Baggini concedes that his is not the last word on the subject, that we need more than philosophers to work the problem out, and that no book is ever the final word on the subject.
-Also people are different, so we cannot offer an instruction manual for all—we can only suggest a framework within which persons might live meaningfully.
+Also, people are different, so we cannot offer an instruction manual for all—we can only suggest a framework within which persons might live meaningfully.

-In the end the meaning of life is not that mysterious, it is something within our grasp, and we can live meaningfully.
-Hope rather than despair is called for, since there are many ways to live meaningful lives.
+In the end, the meaning of life is not that mysterious, it is something within our grasp, and we can live meaningfully.
+Hope rather than despair is called for since there are many ways to live meaningful lives.
 We can recognize all the good and bad things in life, and still see that there are many ways to live meaningful lives.
 To find meaning then,

 We can see the value of happiness … We can learn to appreciate the pleasures of life … We can see the value of success … We can see the value of seizing the day … We can appreciate the value in helping others lead meaningful lives … And finally, we can recognize the value of love, as perhaps the most powerful motivator to do anything at all.[v]